 Parents can be fined for taking their child out of school during term time without consent from the school."

 Name of child Class

 First day of absence Returning to school

 Total number of school

-Reason for absence.
-Please give as much information as possible explain why the request is
+Reason for exceptional leave of absence.
+Please give as much information as possible explain why the request is an exceptional one.

-an exceptional one.
+•

 I understand that: